Get your EIN in as fast as 7 business days. Apply now for $49

 The IRS issues EINs at zero cost.
 Learn how to get your EIN for free directly from the IRS, and when a paid service makes sense for non-residents.

-The IRS issues EINs completely free of charge.
-There is no government fee for an EIN application.
-You can get your EIN for $0 by applying online at irs.gov (requires SSN/ITIN), faxing Form SS-4 to 855-215-1627, calling the IRS at 267-941-1099, or mailing Form SS-4 to Cincinnati, OH.
-The only reason to use a paid service is if you cannot access the free methods — which is the case for most non-US residents.
+The IRS issues EINs completely free.
+No government fee exists for an EIN application.
+You get an EIN for $0 by applying online at irs.gov (requires an SSN), faxing Form SS-4 to 855-215-1627, calling 267-941-1099, or mailing Form SS-4 to Cincinnati, OH.
+A paid service helps only when you cannot access the free methods — the situation for most non-US residents.

-Every year, the IRS processes over 5 million EIN applications.
-Every single one is free.
-The IRS does not charge a filing fee, processing fee, or any other fee for issuing an Employer Identification Number.
-This has been true since the EIN system was created in 1974 and remains true in 2026.
+The IRS processes over 5 million EIN applications each year.
+Every one is free.
+The IRS charges no filing fee, no processing fee, and no government fee for an Employer Identification Number.
+This has held since the EIN system started in 1974 and remains true in 2026.

-Despite this, dozens of websites charge $50 to $300+ for EIN applications.
-Some of these services are legitimate (they handle paperwork for people who cannot use the free online tool).
-Others are misleading, implying that a government fee exists when it does not.
-This guide explains every free method available and when paying for a service actually makes sense.
+Dozens of websites still charge $50 to $300 for EIN applications.
+Some are legitimate and handle paperwork for people who cannot use the free online tool.
+Others mislead applicants by implying a government fee exists.
+This guide explains every free method, who qualifies for each, and the exact point at which paying a service like ein.so saves you time.

 Free Methods